apache/pekko-samples/pekko-sample-distributed-data-java/README.md

 ## Replicated Metrics

-This example illustrates to spread metrics data to all nodes in an Pekko cluster.
+This example illustrates to spread metrics data to all nodes in an Apache Pekko cluster.

 Open [ReplicatedMetrics.java](src/main/java/sample/distributeddata/ReplicatedMetrics.java).